qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/spatial_statistics.rst

   menu item.
 * In the dialog that appears, select :guilabel:`roads_hull` as the input layer.
 * Save the result as :kbd:`center_point`.
-* Add it to the :guilabel:`Layers list` when prompted.
+* Add it to the :guilabel:`Layers` panel when prompted.

 As you can see from the example below, the mean coordinates and the center of the study area (in orange) don't necessarily coincide: